SAMMISolutions/docs/doc_posts/_troubleshooting-errors/nonbutton_crashes.md

 ---

 These crashes may and may not be a user error, and are more complex to debug.
-The error can be anything from `Unknown Error`, `Twitch Pubsub Error` to `HTTP Error`.
+The error can be anything from `Unknown Error`, `Twitch Eventsub Error` to `HTTP Error`.

 Generally you will not be able to tell why the crash occured, however you will be asked whether you want to send the error log directly to SAMMI Developers.